altruios/namshubettulpa/public/namshubettuple/restructuring.md

 }
 {
 ~His position was one of 'what'da gonna do?'~
-"R::I literally choose him at random...
+'R::I literally choose him at random...
-Random from a pool of people with the right Admin privileges."
+Random from a pool of people with the right Admin privileges.'
 `"So you didn't vet him?"`
 *Rossin mimed looking around*
-"R::When would I find the time?
+'R::When would I find the time
-I've been talking to you all day."
+I have been talking to you all day.'
 `"You're a program, cant you do things at like... the speed of thought or whatever?"`
-"R::You do things at the speed of thought."
+'R::You do things at the speed of thought.'
 ~Martha paused~
 'Fuck'
 `"Good point"`
 *Felix repeatedly tapped his finger on his leg*
-"R::So I know Flanagan didn't...
+'R::So I know Flanagan...
-He didn't kill my author...
+He did not kill my author...
-But someone he knows probably did."
+But someone he knows probably did'
 `"Why do you say that?"`
-"R::The thing that attacked my author, it left...
+'R::The thing that attacked my author, it left...
 Sharp edges in me...
 There are large chunks of me just...
 Missing.
 I can see how much is missing, and...
-I'm..."
+I am...'
 ~Rossin stopped at that point and sat there with his head down~ *Martha fell to her right, Felix did as well, Rossin sat balanced* "F::We are...